 You probably already know that cooling is essential for the development of hops and other ingredients in your beer — but you might not be aware of just how profound the effects of refrigeration really are.

 Storing beer that is already brewed at the proper temperature is one of the easiest ways to maintain its freshness, flavour, and aroma.
-Conversely, as temperatures rise, ingredients within your brewed beer can begin to oxidize, which affects the taste in a negative way.
+On the other hand, the ingredients within your brewed beer can begin to oxidize as temperatures rise , which impacts the taste in a noticeably negative way.
 Even a few hours in warm air can be enough to give your brew a “wet paper” taste and take away from its richness.

 The bottom line on cooling for craft breweries is that you need to have a consistent, reliable refrigeration system that is specifically designed for the purpose.
 Even minor variations in cooling from one batch to the next will create different flavor profiles, leading to inconsistent quality.

 For More Information: